CodeF53/LegacyPackXBR/README.md

 Usage:
 -------------
+Download https://sourceforge.net/projects/xbrz/ and put `ScalerTest_Windows.exe` into the same directory as `PackXBR.exe`

-Drop a ResourcePack zip onto PackXBR.exe
+Drop a ResourcePack zip onto `PackXBR.exe`

-OR Open PackXBR.exe, press enter, then enter the path to a ResourcePack zip
+OR Open `PackXBR.exe`, press enter, then enter the path to a ResourcePack zip

 Tutorial video: